-Contact Information: Department Office 615-353-3203, E-mail network.tech@nscc.edu
+Associate of Applied Science (A.A.S.)
+Contact Information: Program Office 615-353-3771, E-mail network.tech@nscc.edu

 Computer Networking Technology prepares students for employment in the Information Technology field in the area of network infrastructure.
 The program includes theoretical and practical components, preparing entry-level networking technicians to design, install, monitor, maintain, and enhance network infrastructure.
-Graduates of the program could design and implement an infrastructure consisting of various networking devices and components such as clients, servers, routers, switches, hubs, and cabling systems.
+Graduates of the program will be able to design and implement an infrastructure consisting of various networking devices and components such as clients, servers, routers, switches, hubs, and cabling systems.